Juanjdurillo/intro_unix/processes/README.md

 	//we perform the redirection

-	//dup2 first closes STDOUT and then it make STDOUT point to the same
+	//dup2 first closes STDOUT and then it makes STDOUT to point to the same
 	//entry in the file open talbe as fd_file (this is done atomically) dup2(fd_file,STDOUT_FILENO);